tetracorp/dungeons-of-avalon/docs/_posts/2019-06-22-character-creation-and-level.md

 categories: game
 ---

+When a character is created or levels up, they receive statistical bonuses determined by race.

+Unless otherwise specified, all game mechanics in this article were obtained by analysis of _Dungeons of Avalon II_.
+Some mechanics vary between games.

 ### Stat increases per level (DoA1)

 |              |  IN  |  LU  |  DX  |  ST  |  WI  |  KO  |  HP  |  MP  |